ptiede/VIDA.jl/docs/src/interface.md

 ## Divergence `AbstractDivergence`

 In order to extract a feature you need to create a probability divergence function.
 Currently the divergences are defined using a AbstractDivergence type.
-Currently we have two divergences implemented [Bhattacharyya divergence (Bh)](https://en.wikipedia.org/wiki/Bhattacharyya_distance) and the [Kullback-Leiber divergence (KL)](https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence).
+Currently we have two divergences implemented [Bhattacharyya divergence (Bh)](https://en.wikipedia.org/wiki/Bhattacharyya_distance) and the [Kullback-Leibler divergence (KL)](https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence).
 In order to construct the divergence we first need to specify the `image` that we are trying to fit.

 ```julia
 bh = Bhattacharyya(image) #make the Bh divergence